minprog/cs50x-1718-1819/sections/03 Search/05 Linear-Search.md

 Write a program that can find a needle in a haystack using linear search.
 Remember linear search?
 It is the slow way of going through the phone book.
 You start with the first name in the book and you go through the book name after name until you find the person you were looking for.

-In our case, we’ll not be looking for names in a phone book, but a number (integer) in a list (array).
+In our case, we won't be looking for names in a phone book, but a number (integer) in a list (array).
 For the purpose of this exercise we’ll call our array the *haystack* and our number the *needle*.
-The output of the program should look something like this (where the underlined numbers denote the user input):
+The output of the program should look something like this (where the numbers at the end of each line denote the user input):

     $ ./find-linear 42